hasura/graphql-engine/community/boilerplates/auth-webhooks/README.md

-# Code samples for auth webhook
+# Boilerplates for auth webhooks

-This directory is a compilation of code samples that can be used to implement custom auth webhooks for the Hasura GraphQL engine.
+This directory is a compilation of code samples (boilerplates) that can be used to implement custom auth webhooks for the Hasura GraphQL engine.

 ## Contributing